Deraj21/dnd5e-enemy-automator/README.md

 - User can scroll through to view the previous results from the action history

 ## Todo (MVP)
+- **Now**
+  - style actions like buttons
-- **General**
+- **Next**
   - figure out nested-routing so that I can do master-detail when screen gets big enough
   - style everything to work for mobile and bigger
     - Footer changes to tabs?
     - Monsters in Encounter show multiple per row
     - MonsterList shows more and more info as screen gets bigger
+- **Later**
+  - style actionHistory better
+  - Message Toast can be swiped away on touch screen
   - hide scroll-bar (or at least style to make thinner and nicer looking)
-- **Encounter**
-  - make actions work better
-    - some are coming back with `NaN` or not firing at all
+  - put dropdown next to button for multiple actions at a time

+## Post-MVP
+- ~~figure out how to keep state with a reload (cookies?)~~
 - figure out how to do multi-attacks or special actions
-    - account for critical rolls
-  - Message Toast can be swiped away on touch screen
-- **ActionHistory**
-  - style better
-- **MonsterList**

-## Post-MVP
-- figure out how to keep state with a reload (cookies?)
 - clear Encounter button
   - in MonsterList, Encounter, or both?
 - filters & sorts in MonsterList